codezero-be/courier/README.md

 ### Manual

-At this point there is only one Courier implementation: `CurlCourier`.
-All of its arguments are optional, including a `Cache` driver which is only available for Laravel at the moment.
+At this point there is only one Courier implementation: `CurlCourier`, which uses [codezero-be/curl](https://github.com/codezero-be/curl "codezero-be/curl") and the PHP cURL extension behind the scenes.

     use CodeZero\Courier\CurlCourier;